what does this thing do?

 we plan on touring with aleph in both performative and academic contexts. see the forum for schedule updates.

-once we begin shipping, aleph will also be available in a few select retail stores. we will announce these locations soon.
+aleph may also be available in a few select retail stores. we will announce these locations soon.

 what is included?